Master of Science (M.S.) in Chinese Language

 “When we talk about modern careers, what is hot, what will earn you a good living, learning the Chinese language might be the top proficiency you can have.
 I know that learning Chinese is not for every one.
 Me too, I don’t know one word of it.
 Most students want to do what everyone else is doing.
 But I guaranty you this: If you can learn the Chinese language, you won’t EVER have to “look for a job”.
 You can just point to where you want to work and for whom.
 And that includes every State and Federal government agency, not to mention the largest and fanciest international corporations based in the USA and overseas.”

-About our program: This course is not about accreditation, seat time, or credits…it is about achieving proficiency, in this case a certain fluency, in speaking and reading Chinese.
+(2) About the Blue Marble University Masters Degree program: This course is not about accreditation, seat time, or credits…it is about achieving proficiency, in this case a certain fluency, in speaking and reading Chinese.
 The program presents a framework for study of the Chinese language.
 Because graduates are most likely to operate in the business world or be employed by government, we incorporate into the program some introductory business courses as well as some courses in Chinese history and culture.
 High School students that complete this program successfully will be awarded a combination Bachelor of Science/Master of Science in Chinese Language and Culture.
 Our lead instructors and mentors tell us that proficiency in the Chinese language can be achieved in two to four years, with best result if four years is budgeted.

 There is no time period for the completion of our program.
 When proficiency is reached, which is estimated at 2-4 years depending on the student and the effort made and time devoted to studies, our degree is awarded.